Neuropharmacology & Neurotherapeutics

 The patient had a normal neurologic examination.
 No abnormalities were seen on nerve conduction studies or electromyography.
 No abnormalities were noticed on laser Doppler flow examination.
 Subsequent quantitative sudomotor axon reflex test yielded normal findings.
 All of the patient’s blood work was within normal limits.

-On the basis of the patient’s clinical presentation and negative work-up, the patient was given the diagnosis of adult onset, sporadic erythromelalgia.
+Based on the patient’s clinical presentation and negative work-up, the patient was given the diagnosis of adult-onset, sporadic erythromelalgia.
 Management for this patient is the same as the above patient.

-The SCN9A gene on 7.94 cM interval of chromosome2q has been identified as the locus of mutations that cause the primary, hereditary form of erythromelalgia (20; 87).
-The SCN9A gene encodes the alpha subunit of the Nav1.7 voltage-gated sodium channel, which is predominantly expressed within both sensory and sympathetic neuronal cells (77).
-Primary erythromelalgia is due to missense mutations of the Nav1.7 sodium channel, which result in single amino acid substitutions in the channel alpha subunit protein and cause gain-of-function changes in channel function, most notably a hyperpolarization of activation (which makes it easier to activate the channel) and slowed deactivation (which keeps the channel open longer than normal).
-In other words, a mutation that hyperpolarizes the activation of NaV1.7 channels makes it easier for a depolarizing stimulus to activate, or turn on, the channel.
-Because sodium channel activation results in an inward electrical current that depolarizes neurons, NaV1.7 mutations that cause erythromelalgia render DRG neurons hyperexcitable.
-At the cellular level, the mutant Nav1.7 channels lead to hyperexcitability in small DRG neurons by reducing the threshold for action potential firing, enabling spontaneous action potential firing, or enhancing the response to small stimuli (10; 83; 84; 82).
-Primary erythromelalgia is an autosomal dominant disorder; penetrance appears to be 100% for inherited mutations (87; 17).
-In addition to pain signaling DRG neurons, sympathetic peripheral fibers have also been recognized as being adversely affected by the mutations (49; 44).
-At a physiological level, erythromelalgia mutations in Nav1.7 typically result in hyperexcitability of the nociceptive DRG neurons in which Nav1.7 is normally present, causing these cells to generate inappropriate action potentials that are relayed to the brain, signaling the presence of a painful stimulus even when one is not there (17; 84).
-Dynamic clamp studies of the L858H IEM mutation have definitely shown that hyperexcitability of small DRG neurons, including nociceptors, is directly linked to amplification of net sodium influx (26; 79).
-However, these same mutations produce hypoexcitability within sympathetic ganglion neurons, which also express Nav1.7 (69), providing a basis for the abnormality of sympathetic vasomotor control that is seen in these patients (69).
+The SCN9A gene on the 7.94 cM interval of chromosome 2q has been identified as the locus of mutations that cause the primary, hereditary form of erythromelalgia (20; 95).
+The SCN9A gene encodes the alpha subunit of the Nav1.7 voltage-gated sodium channel, which is predominantly expressed within both sensory and sympathetic neuronal cells (82).
+Primary erythromelalgia is due to missense mutations of the Nav1.7 sodium channel, which result in single amino acid substitutions in the channel alpha subunit protein and cause gain-of-function changes in channel function, most notably a hyperpolarization of activation and slowed deactivation.
+Because sodium channel activation results in an inward electrical current that depolarizes neurons, NaV1.7 mutations that cause erythromelalgia render dorsal root ganglion (DRG) neurons hyperexcitable.
+The mutant Nav1.7 channels lead to hyperexcitability in small DRG neurons by reducing the threshold for action potential firing, enabling spontaneous action potential firing, or enhancing the response to small stimuli (11; 89; 90; 88).
+In addition to pain-signaling DRG neurons, sympathetic peripheral fibers have also been recognized as being adversely affected by the mutations (48; 44).

-In contrast to primary erythromelalgia, no genetic basis has been identified thus far in secondary erythromelalgia (87).
-In fact, secondary erythromelalgia is a distinct, acquired disorder whose development is believed to be associated with rheumatologic and autoimmune factors (72).
+In contrast to primary erythromelalgia, no genetic basis has been identified thus far in secondary erythromelalgia (95).
+In fact, secondary erythromelalgia is a distinct, acquired disorder whose development is believed to be associated with rheumatologic and autoimmune factors (76).
 Secondary erythromelalgia is seen in association with a myriad of systemic conditions, most particularly with myeloproliferative disorders.
-Its development may be related to the release of humoral components from platelets or ischemic tissues that tend to be exacerbated in the presence of certain conditions and after ingestion of various drugs, including nicardipine, verapamil, bromocriptine, nifedipine, and pergolide (24; 51; 21; 63; 49).
-Unlike primary erythromelalgia, which is associated with alterations of critical sodium channels on the molecular level, secondary erythromelalgia has been suggested to be associated with acquired vascular changes that eventually lead to local hypoxia-induced symptoms in affected areas (63).
-Studies suggest that the condition arises in the setting of systemic disorders as a result of physiological responses to stimuli caused by systemic conditions that result in maldistribution of skin microvascular blood flow, leading to inadequate nutritive perfusion at the extremities.
-This presumably results in hypoxic conditions and is believed to lead to the symptoms of intense burning, unremitting pain, and other symptoms that have come to distinguish the condition (63).
-Thus, findings point to a common pathogenetic mechanism prevalent in all cases of secondary erythromelalgia, namely, microvascular arteriovenous shunting secondary to systemic insults, some of which occur during exacerbations of systemic diseases (43; 63; 52).
+Its development may be related to the release of humoral components from platelets or ischemic tissues that tend to be exacerbated in the presence of certain conditions and after ingestion of various drugs, including nicardipine, verapamil, bromocriptine, nifedipine, pergolide, and pseudoephedrine (25; 50; 21; 65; 48; 93).
+Unlike primary erythromelalgia, which is associated with alterations of critical sodium channels, secondary erythromelalgia has been suggested to be associated with acquired vascular changes that eventually lead to local hypoxia-induced symptoms in affected areas (65).
+Studies suggest that the condition arises from physiological responses to stimuli driven by systemic conditions that result in maldistribution of skin microvascular blood flow, leading to inadequate nutritive perfusion at the extremities.
+This presumably results in hypoxic conditions and is believed to lead to the symptoms of intense burning, unremitting pain, and other symptoms that have come to distinguish the condition (65).
+Thus, findings point to a common pathogenetic mechanism prevalent in all cases of secondary erythromelalgia, namely, microvascular arteriovenous shunting secondary to systemic insults, some of which occur during exacerbations of systemic diseases (43; 65; 52).

-Given that erythromelalgia is precipitated via exposure to elevated temperatures, strict future avoidance of such environments should be encouraged (63; 12).
-For example, exercise regimens that require exposure to arid environments such as beaches or deserts should be avoided.
-Furthermore, recreational activities such as Jacuzzi or sauna bathing should be minimized on account of the contributory role they play in exacerbating symptoms.
-In cases of secondary erythromelalgia, immediate withdrawal of offending agent or treatment of underlying conditions is a prerequisite to mitigating symptoms and minimizing risk of future exacerbation.
-Cooling the affected area has been shown to minimize pain and associated symptoms (63).
-However, patients should be cautioned not to immerse their limbs in ice water, which can cause gangrene and life-threatening hypothermia (55), but rather to use a fan.
+Because erythromelalgia is precipitated by exposure to elevated temperatures, strict future avoidance of such environments should be encouraged (65; 13).
+For example, exercise regimens that require exposure to arid environments should be avoided.
+Furthermore, recreational activities such as sauna bathing should be minimized.
+In cases of secondary erythromelalgia, immediate withdrawal of the offending agent or treatment of underlying conditions is a prerequisite to mitigating symptoms and minimizing the risk of future exacerbation.
+Cooling the affected area has been shown to minimize pain and associated symptoms (65).
+However, patients should be cautioned not to immerse their limbs in ice water, which can cause gangrene and life-threatening hypothermia, but rather to use a fan (58).

 The initial diagnosis of erythromelalgia can be challenging, particularly given the many other causes of painful erythematous extremities such as: